The Boulder Photo Center was the first Photography School in the Boulder-Denver area.

 professional photographer and teacher for more than 30 years.
 He is a

-photojournalism and fine arts photography instructor who specializes in teaching camera use,
+photojournalism and fine arts photography instructor who specializes in teaching camera use and composition.

-He is also a commercial photographer specializing in portraits, head shots, action, and product photography.
+He is also a commercial photographer specializing in head shot portraits, action sports and product photography.

 The Boulder Photo Center has had several studio locations over the years, starting at 9th and Arapahoe, then North Broadway, then three different addresses on Pearl Street, and, since late 2013, we moved our studio to a great new location at 4593 North Broadway.
 It is the largest, and the nicest, studio and classroom that we have ever had and repeat students say the classes are even better now.

-And, because Film Photography is still popular, especially among younger photographers, we have built a nice new 500 Sq.Ft.
+And, because using Film Cameras and Darkroom Photography are still popular, especially among younger photographers, we have built a nice new 500 Sq.Ft.
 Darkroom at 4949 N. Broadway, Studio 290.

 Petroglyph in Utah